pro-dev-ph/bootstrap-simple-admin-template/README.md

 View live demo!
 [view demo](https://pro-dev-ph.github.io/bootstrap-simple-admin-template/)

-### Layout features
+### Key Features of the Bootstrap Admin Template
+## Flexible Layout Options:
  - Header topbar navigation
  - Sidebar navigation
-- Main Body
+ - Main content area

-### 20+ Pre-built pages
-- Auth login page
+## Pre-Built Pages:
-- Auth signup page
+ - Dashboard
-- Auth recover password page
+ - Auth login, signup, and password recovery pages
-- Dashboard page
-- Charts page
-- 404 Error page
+ - 404 and 500 error pages
-- 500 Error page
+ - Charts and analytics page
+ - Users and roles management pages
-- Users page
+ - Settings page

+## Developer-Friendly:
+ - Built with clean and modular code
-- User roles and permission page
+ - Fully responsive for mobile and desktop
+ - Optimized for mobile-first web applications

+### Why Choose Bootstrap Simple Admin Template?
+With over 5 years of expertise in web application development, this simple admin template is thoughtfully designed to streamline your workflow.
+From managing web applications to developing backend systems, it offers a robust foundation with enhanced SEO performance and a visually appealing UI/UX.

+### Applications of the Bootstrap Simple Admin Template:
+ - Backend admin panels
-- Settings page and more to come…
+ - Web and mobile app dashboards

-Bootstrap Simple Admin Template is a comprehensive HTML5-based admin panel and dashboard template, designed for backend applications, web and mobile apps, SaaS platforms, website management, and e-commerce admin portals.
-With over 5 years of experience in web application development, we confidently deliver a top-tier admin template, featuring an optimized UI/UX for mobile and enhanced SEO performance.
+ - SaaS platforms
+ - Website management systems
+ - E-commerce admin portals

+Start Building Web Applications with Bootstrap Simple Admin Template The Bootstrap Simple Admin Template provides everything you need to create stunning, user-friendly web applications.
+From a variety of pre-designed pages to an intuitive layout, it’s the ultimate choice for developers who value simplicity, flexibility, and performance.

+Embrace the power of a simple admin template built with Bootstrap – designed to meet all your needs while keeping the development process hassle-free.

 ## License